cpaika/tech-blog-v3.github.io/_posts/2020-06-06-hands-on-honeycomb-and-spring-boot.md

 ![Setting up a Java dataset on the Honeycomb UI](/assets/honeycomb-demo/dataset-flow.png)

-The bring us over to a page with instructions for integrating with Java.
+They bring us over to a page with instructions for integrating with Java.
 Particularly, they call out:
 >"The Java Beeline provides automatic instrumentation for Spring Boot v2"

 Score!
 That makes it easy.
 Let's follow these instructions.